Preston-Landers/Prompt-Like-A-Pro/README.md

   These can be part of the system prompt, or applied dynamically during inference.

-- **Jailbreaking**: A technique to bypass the system prompt restrictions of an LLM, allowing it to generate outputs that would otherwise be restricted or censored.
+- **Jailbreaking**: A technique to bypass the system prompt and other guardrail restrictions of an LLM, allowing it to generate outputs that would otherwise be restricted or censored.
 This is often done by crafting specific prompts that exploit the model's weaknesses or biases, or by triggering certain "circuits" that are higher priority than the more "regulatory" ones.

 - **Vibe coding**: A tongue-in-cheek term for using LLMs to generate code without much thought or structure, relying on the model to handle everything.